ComradeTurtle/wifinder/README.md

 In the app:
 - select `/dev/ttyACM*`
 - connect
-- use Start/Stop, hop/channels/boot controls, and CSV logging
+- use Start/Stop, hop/channels/boot controls, GPS nav-rate override, and CSV logging
 - once the first WG command is received, firmware switches that USB stream to frame-only mode (ESP logs are suppressed on that stream to avoid protocol noise)